 This is from yours truly at WYG.
 My grandmother’s recipes had her beautiful handwriting and seemed a perfect decoration and memorial for my kitchen.
 You can always just throw the recipe itself in a frame, but if you click the image below there is a tutorial on how to blow the recipe up and frame it at a larger size.

 Though this blog hasn’t been active for many years, The Good Grief Scrapbooking Blog provided 24 scrapbooking prompts to remember loved ones.
 They had a great handwriting prompt and some of the submissions are really cool.

 If a tattoo seems a little too permanent, you can still wear your loved one’s handwriting in a more temporary way.
 There are TONS of jewelry makers who will take something your loved one wrote and turn it into a beautiful necklace, bracelet, keychain, etc. Etsy is a great place to start.
-A search for handwriting jewelry there brings up nearly 4,000 options, so I am guessing you’ll find something you like!
+A search for handwriting jewelry there brings up over 15,000 options, so I am guessing you’ll find something you like!

 Binding Letters into Books

 This is such a neat idea.
-I am a disaster when it comes to crafty things, and this looks like it takes some skill, but for those of you who are more ambitious and talented than me, it could be a VERY cool memorial.
+I am a disaster when it comes to crafty things and this looks like it takes some skill, but for those of you who are more ambitious and talented than me, it could be a VERY cool memorial.

 Framing Just About Anything with Handwriting

 I love this look and it could be done with just about anything: grocery lists, postcards, letters, recipes, or anything else.
 I saw this on Pinterest but couldn’t find the source of the image, please comment if you know the original source!